What Is Rational Emotive Behavior Therapy?

 Medically reviewed by Laura Angers Maddox, NCC, LPC

-Rational emotive behavior therapy (REBT) is a form of cognitive behavior therapy focusing on changing behavior and thought patterns in clinical psychology.
-This therapeutic process relies on complete honesty and candor from the rational emotive behavior therapist to help a person recognize and challenge irrational thoughts and self defeating thoughts and ultimately change behaviors.
+Rational emotive behavior therapy (REBT), or rational emotive therapy, is a form of cognitive behavior therapy focusing on changing behavior and thought patterns in clinical psychology.
+This therapeutic process relies on complete honesty and candor from the rational emotive behavior therapist to help a person with recognizing and disputing irrational beliefs or thoughts and self-defeating thoughts and ultimately change behaviors.

 Getty/MoMo Productions

 All humans have fears and doubts, but they aren't always grounded in reality or common sense.
-For those with mental health issues such as depression and anxiety, disproportionate feelings of fear and guilt can be common.
-These negative thoughts and emotions feel very real to the individual experiencing them and can negatively affect their overall mental health.
+For those with mental health conditions such as depression and anxiety, disproportionate feelings of fear and guilt can be common.
+These negative underlying beliefs, thoughts, and emotions feel very real to the individual experiencing them and can negatively affect their overall mental health.
 However, a therapist who employs rational emotive behavioral therapy can sometimes help the person understand the nature of their feelings by reducing irrational beliefs and putting them into the appropriate perspective.

-For example, if you were experiencing intense fear of approaching someone to ask them out on a date, it might help to ask yourself, “What's the worst they can do?”
+For example, if you were experiencing intense fear of a potentially stressful event such as approaching someone to ask them out on a date, it might help to ask yourself, “What's the worst they can do?”
 Most likely, the worst that will happen is that they’ll just say no, but the best-case scenario means you’ll have a date.
-From a rational perspective, the best potential outcome outweighs the worst-case scenario.
+From a rational perspective, the best potential outcome outweighs the negative consequences of the worst-case scenario.

 Rational emotive behavior therapy has a principle known as the ABC model, which research suggests can be effective in addressing mental health issues.
 The ABC model is based on Ellis's interpretation of how people engage in thinking about the world.
-He believed that people's understanding of certain events is what causes psychological distress and emotive behavior.
-The ABC model was designed to explain it.
+He believed that people's understanding of certain events is what causes psychological distress and emotive behavior and the ABC model explains it.
 Take care not to confuse it with the other ABC model—the antecedent behavior consequence model— which focuses on examining and shifting components of behavior.

-The activating event is often the catalyst for an irrational belief, which can lead to conditions rational emotive behavior therapy (REBT) aims to address.
+In the rational emotive behavior therapy process, the activating event is often the catalyst for an irrational belief, which can lead to conditions rational emotive behavior therapy aims to address.
 For instance, some people have a fear of flying, yet they aren’t afraid to drive a car even though people are statistically more likely to die in auto accidents.
 Rationally speaking, the fear of flying isn’t proportionate to the danger.
 However, when plane crashes do happen, they’re likely to be covered in the media, sometimes making the frequency of plane crashes seem greater than they are.
-This is the activating event of the irrational fear of flying, which can contribute to feeling depressed or anxious.
+This is the activating event of the irrational fear of flying, which can contribute to feeling depressed or anxious or causing a person to have unhealthy thoughts or to take unhealthy actions.

 Beliefs

-When someone sees the plane crash on the news, they may begin to believe that every plane is at high risk of crashing.
+When someone sees adverse events, such as the plane crash on the news, they may begin to believe that every plane is at high risk of crashing.
 Eventually, this can lead to the belief that they will likely die if they ride on an airplane.

 Consequence

 The consequence is the emotional response to the irrational belief.
-Because an individual believes that planes are dangerous, they may avoid them whenever possible.
+Because an individual believes that planes are dangerous, they may blame external events to avoid flying whenever possible.
 If there is no choice, flying can elicit feelings of constant, intense panic.
 The time leading up to a flight may involve serious mental health distress.
 It doesn't matter that the odds of dying in a plane crash are one in 11 million while the odds of dying in a car crash are one in 5,000.

 iStock/Inside Creative House